gyunaev/birdtray/README.md

 # Birdtray is a system tray new mail notification for Thunderbird 60+ which does not require extensions. [![Build Status](https://travis-ci.org/gyunaev/birdtray.svg?branch=master)](https://travis-ci.org/gyunaev/birdtray)

 Birdtray is a free system tray notification for new mail for Thunderbird.
-Its primary platform is Linux/X Windows.
+It supports Linux and Windows (credit for adding and maintaining Windows support goes to @Abestanis).
 Patches to support other platforms are welcome.

 ## Features